Too big to fail: Investment banks and the shadow banking system

 In contrast to depository banks, investment banks generally obtain funds from sophisticated investors and often make complex, risky investments with the funds, speculating either for their own account or on behalf of their investors.
-They also are "market makers" in that they serve as intermediaries between two investors that wish to take opposite sides of a financial transaction.
+They are also "market makers" in that they serve as intermediaries between two investors who wish to take opposite sides of a financial transaction.
 The Glass–Steagall Act separated investment and depository banking until its repeal in 1999.
-Prior to 2008, the government did not explicitly guarantee the investor funds, so investment banks were not subject to the same regulations as depository banks and were allowed to take considerably more risk.
+Before 2008, the government did not explicitly guarantee the investor funds, so investment banks were not subject to the same regulations as depository banks and were allowed to take considerably more risk.

-Investment banks, along with other innovations in banking and finance referred to as the shadow banking system, grew to rival the depository system by 2007.
-They became subject to the equivalent of a bank run in 2007 and 2008, in which investors (rather than depositors) withdrew sources of financing from the shadow system.
+Investment banks, along with other innovations in banking and finance collectively referred to as the shadow banking system, had grown to rival the depository system by 2007.
+They were subject to the equivalent of a bank run in 2007 and 2008, in which investors (rather than depositors) withdrew funding from the shadow system.
 This run became known as the subprime mortgage crisis.
-During 2008, the five largest U.S. investment banks either failed (Lehman Brothers), were bought out by other banks at fire-sale prices (Bear Stearns and Merrill Lynch) or were at risk of failure and obtained depository banking charters to obtain additional Federal Reserve support (Goldman Sachs and Morgan Stanley).
+During 2008, the five largest U.S. investment banks either failed (Lehman Brothers), were bought out by other banks at fire-sale prices (Bear Stearns and Merrill Lynch), or were at risk of failure and obtained depository banking charters to obtain additional Federal Reserve support (Goldman Sachs and Morgan Stanley).
 In addition, the government provided bailout funds via the Troubled Asset Relief Program in 2008.

-Fed Chair Ben Bernanke described in November 2013 how the Panic of 1907 was essentially a run on the non-depository financial system, with many parallels to the crisis of 2008.
+Fed Chair Ben Bernanke described in November 2013 how the Panic of 1907 was essentially a run on the non-depository financial system, with many parallels to the 2008 crisis.
 One of the results of the Panic of 1907 was the creation of the Federal Reserve in 1913.